 A global line of high-end dresses sold in around 400 stores?
 Definitely a massive moneymaker for Kathy.

 And, her husband invested in plenty of real estate.

 Of course, Kathy's wealth is tied to her husband's gigantic fortune.
 While Kathy was making it big on TV and on the runway, Rick turned to real estate to raise even more cash.
 Rick's son, Barron (one of Paris and Nicky's brothers), said of his dad: “Just seeing how he works with people, he’s universal, he’s likable, no ego and he knows more about real estate than anyone," per Forbes.

 Rick and Kathy have invested in and sold plenty of high-value properties.
-One of Rick's biggest deals was selling his father's home for $61.5 million in May, according to the Los Angeles Times.
+One of Rick's biggest deals was selling his father's home for $61.5 million in May of 2021, according to the Los Angeles Times.
 The pair also bought an estate in the Hamptons for $2,385,000 in 1999 that they routinely rent out during the warm summer months.

 Back in 2007, Variety estimated that the Hiltons pocketed $350,000 from renting the house out for one season alone.
 It's likely that number has skyrocketed since then.

 Kathy has also modeled for high fashion brands.

 Kathy, Paris, and Nicky have also modeled together for some pretty upscale brands.
 The trio starred in a Valentino campaign, per Page Six.
 “Loved playing dress-up with my girls,” Kathy captioned some snaps from the shoot on Instagram in 2020.

 A gig like this pays a pretty penny, for sure!